Did you know there are 10 main Facebook Ads mistakes that will kill your results and keep your ads from being incredibly profitable?

 With most campaigns that I run, warm and hot traffic is 2-4 times more profitable for new audiences.

-When starting a new campaign, you want to make sure you include these audience:
+When starting a new campaign, you want to make sure you include these audiences:

 - People who visited your checkout page